Pikecillo/chaos-crypt/README.md

     $ sh ccrypt d key.tde ccrypt.enc ccrypt.dec

-A copy of Sun Tzu's The Art of War, and a copy of the original paper where the method is described, can be found (encrypted) in folder res/cipher-text.
-To decrypt them use key res/keys/key1 as well (or was it key2?).
+Sample cipher-text can be found in folder res/cipher-text.
+The corresponding private keys can be found in folder res/keys.
+You'll be happy reading the plain-text if you are a fan of Lewis Carroll.

 ### To anyone who might want to use **ccrypt** for anything other than mere intellectual curiosity

 - Use it for a good purpose.
 Make ya momma proud.
-- I would bet you (unless you are [Bruce Schneier] (https://www.schneierfacts.com/)) 50 bucks you cannot break the encryption.
-However, I don't know about any thorough study on the strength of the cryptosystem, so that's something to keep in mind.
+- I would bet you (unless you are [Bruce Schneier] (https://www.schneierfacts.com/)) 14 bucks and 99 cents you cannot break the encryption.
+However, I don't know about any thorough study on the strength of the cryptosystem, so I don't know for sure how safe my bet is.
 - Last but not least, some caveats:
     - The generated ciphertext is twice as large as the plaintext.
     - It seems to me there is no guarantee that *any* piece of